 Sakti's approach cast a spell of uncertainty on the barter system 1 too.
 The concerns were not totally out of place.
 Barter system was fine for high value transactions, but it was not scalable.
 Most of the families were self-sufficient in terms of growing their own food and cattle for milk.
 They built their homes themselves.
 Barter was used in rare events that could be easily memorized.
 If everyone was expected to master one specific skill, there must be a barter value attached to every service.
 The open door society was not used to exchanging meal for a meal.
 One could simply knock on a door for food or shelter.

 On the other side, the "old" wanted status quo - the jungle rule.
 They saw Sakti Muni as a dangerous bridge to the "new world".
 Up until now, the path of Yoga was for a select few - those who would sacrifice the pleasures to take on the hard life of Ashramas. Śakti's ideas could spread beyond the confines of Ashrams.
 They feared Karm yoga might become a household name.
-They saw Śakti as the emerging face of revolution that could carry a commoner with him.
+They saw Śakti as the emerging face of a revolution that could carry a commoner with him.
 If a "skill oriented society" as a concept was mass adopted, their power to recruit people free would be severely restrained - particularly in crunch wartimes.

-Before the "new" replace the "old", many variants must converge to offer one unified path.
+Before the "new" replaces the "old", many variants must converge to offer one unified path.
 Compromises must happen.
 Common denominators must be established.
 In essence, the "new" must represent "Truth" - the objective reality.
 Rules alone are not enough - they must percolate through rational consensus.
 That is the reason most global changes are always "bottom and up" not "top and down".

 It takes time for consensus to breed itself in the bottom half.
 A global change is thus arduous till it gets to the critical mass.
 Once it gets to the critical state, the change gets fast, and irreversible - system adapts new constitution.
 On the way, the change agents stand to gain a lot - but they must be ready to pay ultimate price - their life.